aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 `cmd+n`

-## Open debug configuration dialog box
+## Opening the debug configuration dialog box

-from application menu select `run > edit configurations` to open debug configuration dialog box
+From application menu select `run > edit configurations` to open debug configuration dialog box

 ## Set composer path in pstorm

+PHP storm autodetects your composer installation, however you can manually set it:

+`tools > composer > init composer`

+select `composer executable`

+type `composer` in text box

 when we create a project in pstorm it asks to use existing composer file